ev3dev/grx/README.md

 * See copying.grx for details!
 * The library itself is LGPL.
 * The tools and examples are GPL.
-* Most of the fonts come from X11 and are MIT licensed.

 History
 -------